The Last of Us Part 2 PS4 Review: Big Risks, Huge Pay Off

 The Last of Us, released in 2013, is regarded as one of the greatest games ever made.
 Almost everyone who has played it loves it.
-The main characters Joel and Ellie rank as one of the best duos in gaming.
-This left big shoes to fill for the sequel, The Last of Us Part 2.
+The main characters, Joel and Ellie, rank as one of the best duos in gaming, which has left big shoes to fill for the sequel, The Last of Us Part 2.

 There is a lot worth talking about with this game.
 Naughty Dog put a tremendous amount of effort into almost every aspect of this game, but first, I must speak about arguably the most crucial part of The Last of Us 2: the narrative.
 The sequel begins five years after the events of The Last of Us, as you continue the story as a 19-year-old Ellie.
 Early on, tragedy befalls a loved one of Ellie, and she vows revenge against the perpetrator.
 Along with her lover, Dina, they set off on a journey to track them down.

 “There were some great moments within Ellie’s story.”

 This is a decent spoiler I need to mention before continuing- but after you complete Ellie’s story, you then spend the next half of the game playing as the character Ellie is tracking down – a WLF soldier named Abby.